-Curriculum Overview: Autu mn Spr ing Summer Music Production Music Performance Music for film ce Music Production Music Performance Music for film Music Duaduation Music Payformores Music Duc desation 2 Marsia for film KS4 Objective and learn Logic Pro understar Production Music Performance Objective: Students will gain skills in exploring melodies through the use of piano/voice.
-Music Production 2 Objective: Develop and understand the importance of mixing volume faders.
-Music for film Objective: To understand the influence of music throughout the genres. to use loc es: Learn how ops and within Logic Objective: To further develop basic melodic ideas and to record in time accurately.
-Objective: To furt mixing skills with faders. • Objective: To understand the effects of music in movies. develop t use loops he how to and samples, sampler (Plug Objective: Students will gain skills in how to apply playing with dynamics.
-Objective: Students will learn how to pan instruments.
-Objective: To understand how basic chords translate differently on various instruments. will learn how to apply to their loops les.
+Curriculum Overview: Autu mn Spri ing Summer Music Pro Music Production Music Performance Music for film Music for film Music Music Production Performance Music for film D.4in Due du ettere Marcia Desfermence Marsia Dua deretien 2 Marcia for film KS4 Objective and learn Logic Pro understar tools and Develop how to use X, nding the key commands.
+Objective : Students will gain skills in exploring melodies through the use of piano/voice.
+Objective: Develo understand the in mixing volume fac p and portance of ders.
+Objective : To understand the influence of music throughout the genres.
+Objective to use loo samples v Pro X. s: Learn how ops and vithin Logic Objective: To further develop basic melodic ideas and to record in time accurately.
+Objective: To furt mixing skills with faders. her develop the use of Objective: To understand the effects of music in movies.
+Objective develop t use loops using the in) s: Further he how to and samples, sampler (Plug Objective : Students will gain skills in how to apply playing with dynamics.
+Objective: Studer how to pan instru nts will learn Iments.
+Objective : To understand how basic chords translate differently on various instruments.
+Objective will learn flex-time and samp s: Students how to apply to their loops les.
 Objective: To further develop using variations of different dynamics within musical arrangements.
-Objective: Studer develop their und around panning.
-Objective: To understand the use of minor chords effectively.
+Objective: Studer develop their und around panning. nts will further lerstanding Objective: To understand the use of minor chords effectively.

-Objective: Further develop applying flex-time on chosen instrument loops.
-Objective: To develop live performing skills and demonstrate a short live idea on chosen instrument/ or vocals.
+Objective: Furth develop applyin time on chosen instrument loop Objective: To develop live performing skills and demonstrate a short live idea on chosen instrument/ or vocals.
 Objective: Students to learn about software plug ins using reverb.
-Objective: To understand how to connect music with the context of a movie scene.
-Objective: To develop understanding how to edit midi loops.
+Objective : To understand how to connect music with the context of a movie scene.
+Objective: To de understanding h edit midi loops.
 Objective: To further develop an original song solo, duo or band, demonstrating practical skills learned.
 Objective: Further develop applying reverb to instruments in music arrangement.
 Objective: To develop and understand the culture and era.
-Objective: Further develop using midi notes and how to export a song arrangement in to mp3/ Wav format.
-Objective: To demonstrate a short performance of original music piece.
+Objective: Furth develop using m notes and how t export a song arrangement in mp3/ Wav form ner Objective: To demonstrate a short operformance of original music piece. to at.
 Objective: Students to develop using EQ (Equaliser) on their chosen instrument track.
 Objective: To understand how to resolve a movie scene with music.
 Objective: Students to further develop using EQ (Equaliser) on their chosen instrument track.
 Objective: To understand the effects of music within a movie trailer.
 Objective: To record a structured melody or rhythm using the midi keyboard.
 Objective: To understand various approaches within music suited to the film genre.
 Objective: To further develop recorded melody or drum pattern using the midi keyboard.
 Objective: To understand the methods of arranging an orchestral piece of music for film.
 Objective: To understand how to edit and rearrange midi notes.
 Objective: To further understand various approaches within music suited to the film genre.
 Objective: Learn how to export a song arrangement in Logic Pro in to mp3/ Wav format.
 Objective: Understand how to use panning to create imagery.
 Objective: To understand 'The sampler' within Logic Pro X. Objective: Further understand how to use panning to create imagery.
 Objective: To further understand 'The sampler' within Logic Pro X. Objective: Understanding the difference between exporting video files.